7 Apr 2021 • BLOG - News

 In honor of our mothers, we wanted to showcase some of the more effective and beautifully designed emails and newsletters and give you a little look into what we love about them.
 Each of these campaigns utilizes many of our recommended best practices, including using images and GIFs to increase engagement, clear calls-to-action, simple design, alignment to your overall brand, and more.

-Anthropologie: Power of simplicity in your email campaigns
+Anthropologie: The power of simplicity in your email campaigns

 First up is Anthropologie’s To Mom With Love email.
 What we love about this campaign is its simplicity, focusing the email on one clear purpose: shop Mother’s Day Gifts.